eitansela/xgboost-inference-docker-lambda/README.md

 This repo contains resources to help you deploy a Lambda function based on Python Container Image.
 The applications illustrate how to perform inference with breast cancer XGBoost ML model.

-## Building and testing the Lambda Function Docker image
+## Building the Lambda Function Docker image, testing locally, and pushing to Amazon ECR registry
 In the next steps you'll build the Docker image, and optionally test it on your machine.
 Next, you'll tag the Docker image and push it to [Amazon ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html).